radarroark/xit/docs/dev.md

 I don't have great benchmarks right now, but here's the ghetto way I do it:

-* `zig build && time ./zig-out/bin/try --cli`
+* `zig build && time ./zig-out/bin/try --cli --patch`

-* This command builds everything and then runs the above-mentioned `try` command, but this time with `--cli` added.
-This flag prevents the TUI from launching, because a benchmark wouldn't be very useful if it never finished.
+* This command builds everything and then runs the above-mentioned `try` command, but this time with a few flags.
+The `--cli` flag prevents the TUI from launching, because a benchmark wouldn't be very useful if it never finished.
+The `--patch` flag makes it generate patches for each commit.

-* The `try` command creates several commits, each of which generates patches for the changed files, so it is a convenient way to get a quick benchmark when making changes to the myers diff code or whatever.
+* Since the `try` command creates several commits, adding the `--patch` flag will make it generate a bunch of patches, so it is a convenient way to get a quick benchmark when making changes to the myers diff code or whatever.